MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Institutional Quarantine**

-     - In this stage, User dicide as per the Quarantine status, and refer to appropriate stage.
+     - In this stage, User dicide as per the Quarantine status, and refer to next stage.

         - In The action field is following the to,